-As the quantity and quality of data from ground and space-based telescopes increase, cosmological tests of Einstein's theory of General Relativity (GR) have become increasingly robust (e.g. [1-7]).
-These tests can take a "model-independent" form, for instance through the measurement of possible deviations of the gravitational potentials Ψ and Φ (denoting temporal and spatial perturbations to the spacetime metric, respectively, e.g. [8-12]), the index γ_G (parameterizing the linear growth rate [13, 14]), the E_G parameter (encapsulating the ratio of galaxy-galaxy lensing and galaxy-velocity cross-correlations [15, 16]), or the Bellini-Sawicki α_i parameters (encompassing a subset of effective field theories given by stable scalar-tensor theories universally coupled to gravity with at most second order equations of motion [17-20]).
-These model-independent approaches are immensely useful for tests of GR on cosmic scales, where large classes of modified gravity (MG) models are simultaneously constrained (e.g. [1-8, 16, 21-34]).
+As the quantity and quality of data from ground and space-based telescopes increase, cosmological tests of Einstein's theory of General Relativity (GR) have become increasingly robust (e.g. [1-5]).
+These tests can take a "model-independent" form, for instance through the measurement of possible deviations of the gravitational potentials Ψ and Φ (denoting temporal and spatial perturbations to the spacetime metric, respectively, e.g. [6-10]), the index γ_G (parameterizing the linear growth rate [11, 12]), the E_G parameter (encapsulating the ratio of galaxy-galaxy lensing and galaxy-velocity cross-correlations [13, 14]), or the Bellini-Sawicki α_i parameters (encompassing a subset of effective field theories given by stable scalar-tensor theories universally coupled to gravity with at most second order equations of motion [15-18]).
+These model-independent approaches are immensely useful for tests of GR on cosmic scales, where large classes of modified gravity (MG) models are simultaneously constrained (e.g. [1-6, 14, 19-33]).

-A common limitation of model-independent approaches, however, is the need to avoid or suppress nonlinear scales in the matter density and galaxy density fields (e.g. [3-6]).
+A common limitation of model-independent approaches, however, is the need to avoid or suppress nonlinear scales in the matter density and galaxy density fields.
 This is due to the inability to adequately simulate the model-independent parameterizations.
-The screening mechanism responsible for the suppression of power is highly model dependent, and models that have similar signatures on linear scales can differ substantially in the nonlinear regime [35].
-However, these nonlinear scales are necessary to include to fully utilize the expected constraining power of probes of the large-scale structure with next-generation telescopes such as Euclid [36], the Vera C. Rubin Observatory [37], the Dark Energy Spectroscopic Instrument (DESI) [38], and the Nancy Grace Roman Space Telescope [39].
+The screening mechanism responsible for the suppression of power is highly model dependent, and models that have similar signatures on linear scales can differ substantially in the nonlinear regime [34].
+However, these nonlinear scales are necessary to include to fully utilize the expected constraining power of probes of the large-scale structure with next-generation telescopes such as Euclid [35], the Vera C. Rubin Observatory [36], the Dark Energy Spectroscopic Instrument (DESI) [37], and the Nancy Grace Roman Space Telescope [38].